 - Although originally developed for child welfare workers, the resources in ACF’s Spotlight on Secondary Trauma and Professionals’ Well- Being are appropriate for RHY program staff as well.

 - This annotated bibliography Visit disclaimer page describes the academic literature on secondary trauma in the child welfare field.

 Where can I learn more about evidence-based and promising interventions to address the effects of trauma?

-Research Review of Evidence-Based Practices for RHY in the domains of Trauma/Violence Visit disclaimer page is a literature review developed by the Runaway and Homeless Youth Training and Technical Assistance Center which is funded by the Family and Youth Service Bureau.
+Research Review of Evidence-Based Practices for RHY in the domains of Trauma/Violence (PDF) Visit disclaimer page is a literature review developed by the Runaway and Homeless Youth Training and Technical Assistance Center which is funded by the Family and Youth Service Bureau.